acquia/statsgod/README.md

 		# flush produces a single value counting the unique metrics sent:
 		[set prefix].my.unique [timestamp] 2

+## Authentication
+Auth is handled via the statsgod.Auth interface.
+Currently there are two types of authentication: no-auth and token-auth, which are specified in the configuration file:

+1. No auth

+		# config.yml
+		service:
+			auth: "None"

+Works as you might expect, all metrics strings are parsed without authentication or manipulation.
+This is the default behavior.

+2. Token auth

+		# config.yml
+		service:
+			auth: "ConfigToken"
+			tokens:
+				"token-name": false
+				"32a3c4970093": true

+ConfigToken checks the configuration file for a valid auth token.
+The config file may specify as many tokens as needed in the service.tokens map.
+These are written as "string": bool where the string is the token and the bool is whether or not the token is valid.
+Please note that these are read into memory when the proces is started, so changes to the token map require a restart.

+When sending metrics, the token is specified at the beginning of the metric namespace followed by a dot.
+For example, a metric "32a3c4970093.my.metric:123|g" would look in the config tokens for the string "32a3c4970093" and see if that is set to true.
+If valid, the process will strip the token from the namespace, only parsing and aggregating "my.metric:123|g".
+NOTE: since metric namespaces are dot-delimited, you cannot use a dot in a token.

 ## Development
 To download all dependencies and compile statsgod